Mohammadbinshahid/Team4_Capstone_Project/README.md

 ```

 **Machine Learning Model Benefits**:
-* The current accuracy is at 71% with remove for improvement
+* The current accuracy is at 71% with room for improvement.

 **Machine Learning Model Limitations**:
-* Time consuming and therefore the data set was limited to 10000 rows for the sake of the presentation
+* Time consuming and therefore the data set was limited to 10000 rows in this phase of development.

 _____